 Ellis J Stewart is by his own admission an accidental speaker and author.
 He is quite a unique character in regards to people attempting to climb the highest mountain in the world.
 Something he attempted in 2014 and 2015.
 Through no fault of his own, events transpired to prevent him from stepping foot on Everest’s summit, events that ended in quite tragic circumstances.
 Ellis is the first to admit he is not your stereotypical mountaineer.
 Having dreamed about climbing the mountain for twenty years plus he has never let go of that goal.
-Through the steps he has taken and the entrepreneurial spirit displayed he has been able to almost entirely fund the $100,000 that the two attempts so far have cost without corporate assistance.
-Ellis plans to return to the mountain for a third attempt.
+Through the steps he took, and the entrepreneurial spirit displayed he was able to fund almost entirely the £80,000 that the two attempts on the mountain cost.

 "The children enjoyed listening to his stories of mountaineering and resilience."– Lewis Barker, Kirklevington Primary School

 "We thought that Ellis was very engaging and the children really loved hearing about his experiences.
 He was very adaptable as we had a bird flying around our hall during part of his speech!
 It was great for the children to learn about his successes and even more importantly, his failures as it delivered a very important message about persistence and resilience."– Robbie Drake, Kirklevington Primary School